 What to Expect on Your Segway Park Tour

 As you travel along bike routes and winding trails of the eastern section of the park, your guide will point out several historic and interesting facts about Golden Gate Park.
 Depending on your selected tour, some of the hidden sights you may encounter include Lily Pond and Storybook Cross.
 You’ll ride past the eye-catching, historic Carousel.

 While every tour makes numerous stops for photo-taking, keep in mind that you will not gain entry to the museums and attractions that you pass along the way.

-Keep in mind that parking is not available at the training location.
-However, you can use the paid underground garage parking at the Music Concourse Garage located between deYoung Museum and the California Academy of Sciences.
-Free parking is also available on adjacent streets, but fills up quickly during the weekends.
+Please note that parking is not available at the training location.
+However, you can use the paid underground garage parking at the Music Concourse Garage located between de Young Museum and the California Academy of Sciences.
+Free parking is also available on adjacent streets, but tends to fill up quickly during the weekends.